ACCESS

 Assisted Performances: We are always striving to provide a number of different assisted performances to TOM, including Audio Described, British Sign Language Interpreted, Captioned and Relaxed performances.
 Please check our website show listings for all assisted performances.

-Inclusion is very important to our ethos.
-We want this initiative to be lead by and created for our wonderful access audiences.
+We have now launched our Access Hub!
+Inclusion is very important to our ethos, so we have started an initiative to be led by and created for our wonderful access audiences.
 What works for you?
 What doesn’t work?
 Can you help us improve our access policy?
 Are you full of creative ideas?
-If you would like to be part of our Access Hub sign up by clicking here.
-Watch this space.
-More info coming soon…
+If you would like to be part of our Access Hub sign up by clicking here

 Bronze-Charter-Twitter-1024x512-Jan-2019.jpg